pypsa-meets-earth/pypsa-earth/doc/data_workflow.rst

 **costs.csv**
 csv file containing the defaulf costs of the technologies along with their typical lifetime and efficiency values.
 The dataset is intended to give a starting point for running the model while regional adajustments may be needed.

-**gadm** it contains data of the shapes of administrative zones by country (e.g. regions, districts, provinces, ...), depending on the level of resolution desired by the configuration file.
-The data in this folder are automatically populated by the build_shapes rule that download such data from the gadm website
+**gadm** foldr contains data of the shapes of administrative zones by country (e.g. regions, districts, provinces, ...), depending on the level of resolution desired by the configuration file.
+The data in this folder are automatically populated by the `build_shapes` rule that download such data from the gadm website.

-**GDP** raster dataset of the Gross Domestic Product (GDP) by arcs of the world, as available from DRYAD
+**GDP** raster dataset of the Gross Domestic Product (GDP) by arcs of the world, as available from `DRYAD <https://datadryad.org/stash/dataset/doi:10.5061/dryad.dk1j0>`_.

 **WorldPop** raster dataset of the population by arc as automatically by build_shapes rule from WorldPop

 - *technological*

-**custom_powerplants.csv**
-**eia_hydro_annual_generation.csv**
+**eia_hydro_annual_generation.csv** contains data on total energy production of existing plants as reported per country by the open US Energy Information Administration `EIA platforms <https://www.eia.gov/international/data/world>`_.
+Is used to calibrate the runoff time series are obtained from the global reanalysis data.

 **hydro_capacities.csv**
+TODO Add a source along with a brif description

 **4. Pre-calculated datasets**
 There are some datasets which were prepared to ensure smooth run of the model.
 However, they may (and in some cases) must be replaced by custom ones.

-- geo-spatial data on location of protected and reserved areas

-natura.tiff
+**natura.tiff** contains geo-spatial data on location of protected and reserved areas and may be used as mask the exclude such areas when calculating the renewable potential by `build_renewable_profiles` rule.
+The `natura` flag in the configuration file allows to switch-on this option while presence of the `natura.tiff` in the `resources` folder is needed to run the model.

-Currently the pre-build file is calculated for Africa.
+Currently the pre-build file is calculated for Africa, global `natura.tiff` raster is under development.

-- electricity demand profiles
+- **electricity demand profiles**
-data/ssp2-2.6/2030/era5_2013/Africa.nc
+The model currently provides globally hourly demand loads corresponding to Shared Socioeconomic Pathways `SSP <http://dx.doi.org/https://doi.org/10.1016/j.gloenvcha.2016.05.009>`_ for 2030, 2040, 2050 and 2100 and weather conditions years of 2011, 2013 and 2018.
+The demand time series were modeled by `synde package <https://github.com/euronion/synde>`_  which implements a workflow management system to extract the demand data created with the open source Global-Energy GIS `GEGIS <http://dx.doi.org/10.1016/j.esr.2020.100606>`_ package.
+GEGIS produces hourly demand time series by applying machine learning methods using as predictors temperature profiles, population, GDP.

+Pre-calculated data on electricity demand should be placed in data/{ssp_scenario_id}/{ssp_year}/era5_2013/{continent_name}.nc folder (e.g. data/ssp2-2.6/2030/era5_2013/Africa.nc)

 .. .. _data_validation_tips: